bharatltech/mystmd/01-paper.md

 same pattern of operations on the array: initialize a variable to the identity element and then loop through the array adding or multiplying each element by the result to that point.
-Instead of having separate functions for each operation, why not just have one function and supply the operation as an argument?<br>
+Instead of having separate functions for each operation, why not just have one function and supply the operation as an argument?
 A function that can take functions as arguments or return functions as results is called ahigher-order function.
 Most imperative languages do not fully support higher-order functions.